ExtendScript/tap-es/README.md

 ## Report Options

-We add the duration of the test to the report:
+We add the duration of the test to the report:

     tap-es.reportDuration(true)